Integrative Psychiatric Services

 Upon enrollment, our psychiatrist, medical team, and Primary Therapist conduct a thorough review of the student’s file.
 With initial observations, the team collaborates with the family and home treatment providers to initiate an individualized treatment plan at PQ.
 The integrated plan is developed further with the student’s self-evaluation and involvement.
 Throughout the program, the entire team meets regularly to update and evaluate the treatment plan, outcomes, and goals.

 When the student meets with the integrative psychiatry team, we gather current and past medical history, complete an initial evaluation, and devise a treatment plan.
-We also implement a wellness plan to assess and improve nutrition, sleep, and physical activity as appropriate.
+We also implement a medical wellness plan to assess and improve nutrition, sleep, and physical activity as appropriate.

-Recommendations may include medication changes (if warranted), naturopathic supplements, and lifestyle changes compatible with Pacific Quest’s overall wellness model.
+Recommendations may include medication changes (if warranted), naturopathic supplements, and lifestyle changes compatible with Pacific Quest’s overall medical wellness model.

 What Is Integrative Psychiatry?